Our Foundation in Nursing Can Build Your Future.

 We’ve spent over 80 years serving as a pioneer in nursing education:

 - First university in the nation to offer an online Ph.D. in Nursing (1997)

 - First university in Pennsylvania to grant a BSN degree (1937)

 Today, our school is recognized by the National League for Nursing as a Center of Excellence, and our nursing degree programs are consistently ranked among the nation’s best by U.S. News & World Report.

 Duquesne University is accredited by the Middle States Commission on Higher Education (MSCHE) — an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.

-The baccalaureate degree program in nursing, master’s degree program in nursing, Doctor of Nursing Practice program and the post-graduate APRN certificate program at Duquesne University are accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org) — a specialized accrediting agency recognized by the U.S. Department of Education (USDE).
+The baccalaureate degree program in nursing, master’s degree program in nursing, Doctor of Nursing Practice program and the post-graduate APRN certificate program at Duquesne University are accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
 The School is also a member of the American Association of Colleges of Nursing and the National League for Nursing.